AnuprashGautam/Miscellaneous-GitHub-Errors-and-Advance-Concepts/README.md

-# 🚀 GitHub: Miscellaneous Errors and Advanced Concepts
+# 🚀 Miscellaneous GitHub Errors and Advance Concepts

-Welcome to **GitHub: Miscellaneous Errors and Advanced Concepts**!
+Welcome to **Miscellaneous GitHub Errors and Advance Concepts**!
 This repository serves as a 🌟 resource hub for developers to troubleshoot common errors and explore advanced GitHub concepts.

 ---